 It has antifungal properties.
-If, for whatever the reason, your nails are prone to fungal infections, some more good news about amla oil is it's got potent compounds that help to reduce bacterial, viral and fungal infections.
+If for whatever reason, your nails are prone to fungal infections, some more good news about amla oil is it's got potent compounds that help to reduce bacterial, viral, and fungal infections.
 I've even read that some people use it as a supplemental remedy for yeast infections.

 How to Find the Best Amla Oil for You